Effective polarization in proton-induced $\alpha$ knockout reactions: INTRODUCTION

+On the other hand, the surface sensitivity is expected to be more emphasized in proton-induced $\alpha$ knockout reactions, ($p,p\alpha$)~\cite{Yoshida16,Yoshida18}.
+Furthermore, a clear selectivity in the reaction region of the $^{120}$Sn$(p,p\alpha)$ was shown, meaning that only the $\alpha$ particle located on the near-side of the target nucleus with respect to the direction of the emitted $\alpha$ is observed; see Fig.~8 of Ref.~\cite{Yoshida16}.
+It should be noted that, as emphasized in Ref.~\cite{Yoshida16}, the selectivity not only in the radius but also in the direction of the target nucleus was suggested.
+We henceforth refer this to as the reaction position selectivity (RPS).
+It is noted that in Ref.~\cite{Yoshida18}, the radial selectivity of ($p,p\alpha$) reaction is investigated.
 When the RPS is realized, one may also expect some selectivity in spin-dependent observables.
 In fact, the effective polarization~\cite{Maris58,Jacob76,Maris79,Krein95}, which is sometimes called the Maris effect, is a well-known phenomenon in $(p,pN)$ reaction studies.
 A compact review of the Maris effect can be found in Sec.~2.3 of Ref.~\cite{Wakasa17}.
-In short, the protons in a nucleus in the $j_> \equiv l+1/2$ and $j_< \equiv l-1/2$ s.p. orbits, where $l$ is the proton orbital angular momentum ($l \neq 0$), are effectively polarized in opposite directions.
-It is argued that a rather strong spin-correlation of nucleon-nucleon (NN) scattering at intermediate energies and the short mean-free-path of an outgoing proton with low energy realize the RPS and hence the Maris effect.
+In short, the nucleons in a nucleus in the $j_> \equiv l+1/2$ and $j_< \equiv l-1/2$ s.p.~orbits, where $l$ is the nucleon orbital angular momentum ($l \neq 0$), are effectively polarized in opposite directions.
+It is argued that a rather strong spin correlation of nucleon-nucleon (NN) scattering at intermediate energies and the short mean-free path of an outgoing proton with low energy realize the RPS and hence the Maris effect.

 The purpose of this study is to clarify the role of the RPS in $(p,p\alpha)$ reactions.
 Because $\alpha$ is a spinless particle, we do not have its effective polarization.
 Nevertheless, we can still consider a polarization of the reaction residue, which is also the case with the nucleon knockout reaction.
-In this study, we consider the $^{120}{\rm Sn}(p,p\alpha){}^{116}{\rm Cd}_{2^+}$ reaction at~392~MeV and investigate how the Cd in the $2^+$ excited state is polarized because of the RPS.
-In contrast to the previous researches on the vector analyzing power of the ($p$,$p\alpha$) reactions~\cite{Wang85,Neveling08,Cowley09,Mabiala09,Cowley21}, a point in this work is that unpolarized proton beam is considered and the effective polarization is not induced by any spin-dependent interactions.
+In this study, we consider the $^{120}{\rm Sn}(p,p\alpha){}^{116}{\rm Cd}_{2^+}$ and $^{20}$Ne($p,p\alpha$)$^{16}\mathrm{O}_{2^+}$ reactions at~392~MeV and investigate how the reaction residue in the $2^+$ excited state is polarized because of the RPS.
+In contrast to the previous research on the vector analyzing power of the ($p,p\alpha$) reactions~\cite{Wang85,Neveling08,Cowley09,Mabiala09,Cowley21}, a point in this work is that the unpolarized proton beam is considered and the effective polarization is not induced by any spin-dependent interactions.